Pair potential: Computational cost

 The total energy expression for pair potentials is quite simple to use for analytical and computational work.

 It has some limitations however, as the computational cost is proportional to the square of number of particles.

 This might be prohibitively expensive when the interaction between large groups of objects needs to be calculated.

 For short-range potentials the sum can be restricted only to include particles that are close, reducing the cost to linearly proportional to the number of particles.

 Infinitely periodic systems

 In some cases it is necessary to calculate the interaction between an infinite number of particles arranged in a periodic pattern.

 Beyond pair potentials

-Pair potentials are very common in physics and computational chemistry and biology; exceptions are very rare.
 An example of a potential energy function that is not a pair potential is the three-body Axilrod-Teller potential.
 Another example is the Stillinger-Weber potential for silicon, which includes the angle in a triangle of silicon atoms as an input parameter.